hpennington/Inertia/user_guides/docs/getting-started/editor-mode.md

    from Xcode, or through the editor's **Install and launch** panel.
 4. Launch the app.

-The app is the one hosting: on launch it starts a WebSocket **server** on port **8060**, and the editor connects to it as a client at `ws://127.0.0.1:8060` — the simulator shares the Mac's network stack, so there is no address to discover.
+The editor is the one hosting: it listens on port **8060**, and the app connects to it as a client at `ws://127.0.0.1:8060` — the simulator shares the Mac's network stack, so there is no address to discover.
 Once attached, the app sends its Inertia-tagged view hierarchy, the editor's hierarchy panel fills in, and you are connected.
 Selecting a view in the simulator highlights it in the editor and the other way around.

-Because the editor dials in and retries, the order does not matter: launch the app first and the editor picks it up, or leave the editor open and it attaches when the app comes up.
+Because the app dials in and retries, the order does not matter: open the editor first and the app attaches when it launches, or launch the app and it picks the editor up once the editor is listening.

 If the hierarchy panel stays empty, see [Troubleshooting](../troubleshooting.md).